 Navita Atreya returned to Garden Court Chambers in February 2006 having previously been a pupil in Chambers.

-She has trained lawyers and caseworkers for various organisations including Immigration Lawyers Practitioners Association (ILPA), the Refugee Council and Refugee Action.
-She is a part time visiting lecturer at School of Oriental and African Studies (SOAS).
+Nativa has trained lawyers and caseworkers for various organisations including Immigration Lawyers Practitioners Association (ILPA), the Refugee Council and Refugee Action.
+She is a part time visiting lecturer at School of Oriental and African Studies.